RAJESHKAIREDDY/Google_Professsional_DataEngineer_Notes/BigData_Processing.md

  **ParDo**:- ParDo is a **parallel processing operation** that runs a user-specified function on each element in a PCollection.ParDo transforms data in *parallel*.
 - ParDo can receive additional inputs from other PCollections through side inputs.Side inputs enable performing joins and accessing data from multiple PCollections within a ParDo.
 - ParDo produces a main output PCollection, but it can also generate additional output collections using side outputs.
-- Side outputs are useful for creating additional processing paths or handling data that doesn't meet certain criteria, such as using a side output for data that fails a validation check
+- Side outputs are useful for creating additional processing paths or handling data that doesn't meet certain criteria, such as using a side output for data that fails a validation check.
+- **side inputs** can be used to provide this **static reference data** to the pipeline, making it available for **enrichment** during data processing.

  **Pipeline I/O**:-These are transforms for reading data into a pipeline from a source and writing data to a sink